satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 feedback cycle, we could have experienced more of the real-world challenges of such an open review system.
-When implemented on a large scale, we expect that individual bias and selfish motives would be washed out by the efforts of numerous reviewers.
+When implemented on a large scale, we expect that individual bias and selfish motives would be washed out\ :sup:``[h] <#cmnt8>`_`\  by the efforts of numerous reviewers.
 For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
 While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
 The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
 We hope to learn from and improve upon these specialized interfaces to filter and highlight useful and relevant feedback.

-Changing the review process in ways outlined in this article should lead to better science by creating a discussion-based environment to track and quantify impact, to create discourse and to refine the research directions that evolve from published work.
-However, if our goal as scientists is to increase understanding of the natural world through carefully crafted experiments and thoughtful analysis and interpretation of data, then in the long run the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
+Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for scientific dialogue and debate.
+The proposed discussion-based environment will track and quantify impact of not only the original article, but of the comments made during the ensuing dialogue, helping readers to better filter, find, and follow this information while quantitatively acknowledging the caliber of author and reviewer contributions.
+In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).
 This would facilitate collaborative research and would also ensure that optimal decisions are taken at every stage in the evolution of a project.
 Our proposed re-design of the current peer review system focuses on post-publication review, and incorporates ideas from code review systems associated with open source software development.
 Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 Acknowledgements